nabanish/pubPerf/README.md

 3. Add Data-source as the prometheus already setup by providing the prometheus details: **http://server-ip:9090** and provide a name
 4. You may see the default metrics scraped by Prometheus for prometheus itself on the Metrics dashboard:

+## Fully Automated Jenkins Job to deploy monitoring using Node-exporter-Prometheus-Grafana on multiple servers in the environment
+1. This utilizes a one-time setup of Ansible and the Jenkins server mentioned in this ReadMe.
+2. The ansible deploys the node-exporter, scrapping and the prometheus config update while Jenkins drives the automation using my self-written code with a single button-click.
+3. For further details, contact nabanishs@gmail.com or +91-9007084606

 ## Monitoring Logstash with Prometheus-Grafana Stand-alone
 1. Download logstash jmx exporter from https://github.com/kuskoman/logstash-exporter/releases.
 Refer to https://github.com/kuskoman/logstash-exporter/blob/master/README.md for more details.
 2. For further steps, contact me on nabanishs@gmail.com or +91-9007084606